- Things to Do

 Garden secret: A scale replica of William Shakespeare's tombstone is in the Agecroft garden in honor of his 450th birthday in 2014.

-Virginia Center for Architecture Tucked behind a 27,000 square-foot Tudor-Revival mansion (now home to the Virginia Center for Architecture) is a walled garden with an appealing and secluded simplicity.
+Branch Museum of Architecture and Design Tucked behind a 27,000 square-foot Tudor-Revival mansion (now home to the Branch Museum of Architecture and Design) is a walled garden with an appealing and secluded simplicity.
 Relax in this little-known public green space located on Monument Avenue, "One of the 10 Great Streets in the Country."

 Garden secret: This is one of the largest backyards in the Fan - a historic neighborhood named for its "fan" shaped array of streets.